barrett370/PLPDI/assignments/summative-2/plpdi-s2-sam-barrett.md

 2. Draw the ASG

-I created the ASG of this program using the online ASG-based abstraction machine.
+I created the ASG of this program using the SPARTAN online ASG-based abstraction machine.

 The following _SPARTAN_ statement: